Freudian Psychology has a theory that children who have a close relationship with their parents tend to look for those properties in a mate.

 - Ron's relationship with Hermione is very similar to the relationship between Mr. and Mrs. Weasley.
 Lampshaded multiple times, when the narration (which is from Harry's perspective) describes Hermione as acting very much like Mrs. Weasley.

-- Fleur Delecour, who marries Ron's brother Bill, is also sometimes described as acting like Mrs. Weasley in the last two books.
+- Fleur Delacour, who marries Ron's brother Bill, is also sometimes described as acting like Mrs. Weasley in the last two books.

 - In the novel Vamped, the girl's love interest and her adoptive father are getting a drink together.
 There's an awkward moment when they both look at their reflections and realize how similar they look...